MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 An agent flow is triggered when receiving email from a specific address.
 It processes the attached file, which contains three (3) pages, using a custom document processing model.

-This consumes (3) pages of the content processing tools feature, which equals 24 messages.
+This consumes three (3) pages of the content processing tools feature, which equals 24 messages.
 This is in addition to the cost of the agent flow actions.